LarsBreum/WebprogrammingLab2/README.md

 ## Q7 How is the prototype chain affected when copying an object with copy = {...sourceObject}?

-Answer: the {...sourceObject} does a shallow copy.
+Answer: the {...sourceObject} does a shallow copy and enum.
 That means it will create a new prototype chain.

+# Reflection questions for lab 3

+## How do you replace the application icon, favicon.ico?

+Answer:

 # Getting Started with Create React App